Skip to main content

-Much like Eat Pray Love, Wild, or dare we say it, Emily in Paris, one-woman excursions have gained popularity of late, with solo travel for women becoming a huge market in the 2022 travel industry.
-You needn’t look further than the internet for travel inspo.
-Women are documenting their best lives and demystifying solo female travel at the click of a button.
-And with the world opening up again, wanderlust is once again on the horizon, and solo trips are within arm’s reach.
+Much like Eat Pray Love, Wild, or dare we say it, Emily in Paris, one-woman excursions have gained popularity of late, with solo travel for women becoming a huge market in the travel industry.

-This era has witnessed the resurgence of solo travel, with the female-only travel market growing to 230%.
+The 2020s has witnessed the resurgence of solo travel, with the female-only travel market growing to 230%.
 It’s an awakening of the self-assured woman with the ‘romanticise your life’ mantra in her wake and this woman waits for no one.
-Done right, it can be an empowering venture that’ll leave you yearning for more one-on-one time, with the world as your ever-changing backdrop.
+Done right, it can be an empowering venture that’ll leave you yearning for more, with the world as your ever-changing backdrop.

 Efficient Packing